 Representations, then such representations and warranties shall be deemed modified to conform to such provisions and Purchaser shall be deemed to have knowledge thereof and (iii) in the event that, prior to the Closing, Purchaser or any Diligence Party shall obtain Actual Knowledge of any information that is contradictory to, and would constitute the basis of a breach of, any Representation or failure to satisfy any condition on the part of Seller, then, promptly thereafter (and, in all events, prior to Closing), Purchaser shall deliver to Seller notice of such information specifying the Representation or condition to which such information relates, and Purchaser further acknowledges that such Representation or condition will not be deemed breached in the event Purchaser shall have, prior to Closing, obtained Actual Knowledge of any information that is contradictory to such Representation or condition and shall have failed to disclose to Seller as required hereby and Purchaser shall not be entitled to bring any action after the Closing Date based on such Representation or condition.
-Purchaser shall not be deemed to have Actual Knowledge that any representation or warranty contained herein is untrue, inaccurate or breached except to the extent that (1) Purchaser or any Diligence Party has Actual Knowledge of any fact or information which is inconsistent with such representation or warranty or (2) this Agreement or any Contracts or other information with respect to the Property delivered or made available to Purchaser or any Diligence Party sectual Knowledge of Purchaser, or any Diligence Party's "Actual Knowledge of Purchaser or any Diligence Party set a fact at the time given without any investigation or inquiry.
-Without limiting the foregoing, Seller acknowledges that Purchaser or any Diligence Party as to a fact at the time given without any investigation or inquiry.
-Without limiting the foregoing, Seller acknowledges that Purchaser is not obligated to perform any investigation or review of any files or other
+Purchaser shall not be deemed to have Actual Knowledge that any representation or warranty contained herein is untrue, inaccurate or breached except to the extent that (1) Purchaser or any Diligence Party has Actual Knowledge of any fact or information which is inconsistent with such representation or warranty or (2) this Agreement or any Contracts or other information with respect to the Property delivered or made available to Purchaser or any Diligence Party's "Actual Knowledge" in this Agreement shall mean the actual, present, conscious knowledge of Purchaser or any Diligence Party as to a fact at the time given without any investigation or inquiry.
+Without limiting the foregoing, Seller acknowledges that Purchaser is not obligated to perform any investigation or review of any files or other information in the possession of Seller, or to make any inquiry of any persons, or to take any other actions in connection with the represen